 Accounts which district councils keep to record the amounts of council tax collected.

 Comfund

-We operate a joint scheme called the Comfund to earn the best possible interest on our investments.
+The Authority operates a joint scheme called the Comfund to earn the best possible interest on our investments.
 We invest our spare reserves into this scheme, together with investments from other organisations who also take part.

 Community assets